Community Centre Rebuild

 - Re-thought our plans in the light of the Feasibility Study, as we thought the estimated project’s cost was too high to achieve an early result.
 An updated plan is below, which removes the little used upper floor hall, and builds, as a second stage, a smaller second hall adjacent to the existing hall.

-- In addition, we have been very fortunate to have secured $100,000 of additional funding from the TG Macarthy Trust.
-This funding will allow Stage One of the plans (removal of first floor, re-roofing, kitchen upgrade, accessibility, a new toilet block as well as tea-making and toilet facilities for a separate meeting room) to commence as soon as Heritage and Resource consents have been achieved.
-We have been assured there will be no difficulty obtaining the necessary Consents.
+- $100,000 from the TG Macarthy Trust towards Stage One of the plans (removal of first floor, re-roofing, kitchen upgrade, accessibility, a new toilet block as well as tea-making and toilet facilities for a separate meeting room).

 Advantages of the New Plan